February 8: Traffic lights not working around Lisburn this morning - Government issues Snow and ice weather warning

-February 8: Traffic lights not working around Lisburn this morning - Government issues Snow and ice weather warning - information and advice for all counties
+February 8: Moira Road, Lisburn closed to remove vehicle - Government issues Snow and ice weather warning - information and advice for all counties

 and live on Freeview channel 276